 If you aren’t going to factor in risk, then you are limited to only buying 122 shares given that you wanted to risk only $12,000 and invest only $9048.
 That’s because there is no risk management in place and if the share price at $83.86 falls, theoretically you could lose the entire amount.

-But if you want to deploy proper the correct position size, which includes our smart risk factor built off 40 decades of market experience, and you’ve chosen the “Conservative” SmartStop approach, you can buy 159 shares at a total cost of $13,315 which is actually more then you were planning on.
+But if you want to deploy proper the correct position size, which includes our smart risk factor built off 40 decades of market experience, and you’ve chosen the “Conservative” SmartStop approach, you can buy 159 shares at a total cost of $13,315 which is actually more than you were planning on.

-Why can you invest even more then you were intending?
+Why can you invest even more than you were intending?
 Because it’s the risk value that controls the result.
 That’s not to say you should invest more, but the fact is that you could and thus earn higher returns.